cherti/mailexporter/README.md

 * `last_mail_deliver_duration`: time it took for the last received mail to be delivered (doesn't matter if timed out or not) in milliseconds
 * `late_mails`: number of probing-mails being received after their respective timeout
 * `mail_deliver_durations`: histogram of `last_mail_deliver_duration` with 50ms-buckets up to 100s currently (to observe even massively late mails)
+* `mail_send_fails`: indicates the number of failed attempts to send a probing mail via the specified SMTP-Server

 ## Building and running